NASA-PDS/template-repo-python/docs/source/support/contact.rst

 Contact Us
 ==========

-Feel free to contact us the `PDS Operator <mailto:pds-operator@jpl.nasa.gov>`_ for any additional questions, comments or concerns.
+Feel free to post a question on the repository's Github Discussion Board or contact the  `PDS Help Desk <mailto:pds-operator@jpl.nasa.gov>`_ directly for any additional questions, comments or concerns.